Why your charity (still) needs better thank-you letters

 Lisa Sargent

 Lisa Sargent (she/her) is head of Sargent Communications.
 She helps non-profits raise more money and keep more donors through better donor communications.
-A creative strategist and copywriter, Lisa works exclusively with non-profits on direct mail, email fundraising and donor care communications – acquisition appeals, annual reports, proposals, welcome packages, e-appeals, newsletters, thank you letters and more.
+A creative strategist and copywriter, Lisa works exclusively with non-profits on direct mail, email fundraising and donor care communications – acquisition appeals, annual reports, proposals, welcome packages, newsletters, thank-you letters and more.

-Lisa’s articles have been featured in Mal Warwick’s newsletter, FundRaising Success Magazine and The Agitator.
-Lisa also publishes The Loyalty Letter, a free e-newsletter for non-profit and charitable organisations read by subscribers around the world.
-Lisa has regularly contributed to SOFII over the years, including the wonderful thank you letter clinic, which you can read here.
+Lisa is a contributing author to acclaimed decision science book Change for Better and author of Thankology, on keeping your donors connected and giving through the power of gratitude (reviewed by SOFII’s Ken Burnett here).
+Lisa also publishes The Loyalty Letter, a free newsletter for non-profit and charitable organisations read by subscribers around the world.
+Lisa has contributed regularly contributed to SOFII over the years, including the wonderful thank you letter clinic, which you can read here.

 Recent Articles